billwheatley/developer-efficiency-blog/README.md

 ### Change Control and History is so Much Better

 With the type of setup I am using, git source control is the hub of change management and history.
-All the history is stored, you can branch and the tools are second to none for inspecting history and restoring, merging, reverse merging, etc.
+All the history is stored, I can branch and the tools are second to none for inspecting history and restoring, merging, reverse merging, etc.

 WordPress you can save drafts before you publish which only applies to the articles, other things like plugins, changes to look and feel happen in production and hopefully it looks good because any users reading your blog at the time are going to see the change when you make it.
+While drafts are a simple way to control changes, it is far more simplistic then git and pull requests.
+Once the article is published on WordPress, I am assuming there is really no history there, its just the one version.
+With git I have a full accounting of the history, if I was in a multi user environment this would be huge.

 ### Ultra Portability and Replicability

 One thing I have seen throughout my professional life is customers that got themselves locked in and stuck somewhere.
-They end up being held for ransom that was craftily set at a price that is too expense to migrate to something else.
+They end up being held for ransom that was craftily set at a price that is just at the right level that it would be too expense to migrate to something else.
 I always ask myself at the start how easy is it to walk away from any part of the system.
 Also what are the chances I will have to walk away?

-The good news is when you control who is doing the hosting and use open source software you have a massive advantage over a single service provider or commercial off the shelf software.
-In theory you can pick up and move hosting easily.
+The good news is when you control who is doing the hosting, using generic patterns and use open source software you have a massive advantage over a single service provider or commercial off the shelf software.

 After you establish that it is possible to move hosting, to what level of effort does it take to move hosting.
-Here WordPress is not easy, you need to move plugins and replicate your database and chances are you don't have much practice doing this.
+Here WordPress is not easy, you need to replicate plugin setup and replicate your database and chances are you don't have much practice doing this.
 This Jekyll blog is ultra simple.
-It's a container which has a common interface to run things, with my current setup I would also need to move CD (continues delivery) but there is not much to that.
+It's a container which has a common interface to run things.
+With my current setup I would also need to move CD (continues delivery) but there is not much to that.
+The normal flow of things with this stack makes drooping off that final container for production much easier.

+In addition I made sure that I control the production domain name so I could re-point it to a new hosting service if I wanted to change.

 Of course there is more than hosting, the software is something to consider as well.
 Most of this stack is pretty solid and built on commonly used things and WordPress software is pretty common too.
-I might give WordPress a little bit of an edge to live on longer as-is over the stack I am using but feel I have a more likely shot of re-mixing this stack easier if something deprecates.
+I might give WordPress a little bit of an edge to live on longer on an as-is basis over the stack I am using but feel I have a more likely to have the opportunity of re-mixing this stack easier if something deprecates.

 #### A Dev (or Draft) environment

 Having multiple environments is a common software development practice that carries over here.
-I can go through an iterative process of radically remake this blog without effecting production until I am ready.
+I can go through an iterative process that could be simple changes to a radical remake this blog without effecting production until I am ready and everything looks good.
 This is due to the highly portable and replicable nature that this stack gives me.
 WordPress is hard to replicate across running instances.
 The WordPress model pushes you to work in a single environment where you have to make changes as your users are using it.

 ## Contacting Bill Wheatley